AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     >[!NOTE]
     >
-    > If using AEM 6.5 and the latest service pack add the `classic` profile to the Maven command:
+    > For AEM 6.5 and the latest service pack add the `classic` profile to the Maven command:
     >
     > `mvn clean install -PautoInstallSinglePackage -Pclassic`

 1. Open a new browser window and login to AEM.
 Open a **Magazine** page like: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).

     ![Byline Component on Page](assets/adobe-client-data-layer/byline-component-onpage.png)

     You should see an example of the Byline component that has been added to the page as part of an Experience Fragment.
 You can view the Experience Fragment at [http://localhost:4502/editor.html/content/experience-fragments/wknd/language-masters/en/contributors/stacey-roswells/byline.html](http://localhost:4502/editor.html/content/experience-fragments/wknd/language-masters/en/contributors/stacey-roswells/byline.html)
 1. Open your developer tools and enter the following command in the **Console**:

     ```js
     window.adobeDataLayer.getState();
     ```

-    Inspect the response to see the current state of the data layer on an AEM site.
+    To see the current state of the data layer on an AEM site inspect the response.
 You should see information about the page and individual components.

     ![Adobe Data Layer Response](assets/data-layer-state-response.png)